Why Do We Smile?

 The fear of being in real contact is the fear of intimacy.
 Intimacy requires self-reflection of the “in-to-me-I-see” variety.

 The smile may hide many complex feelings: fear, sadness, anger, resentment and melancholic ambiguity.
-Often the pretending is not even known to the pretender.
-When really meeting on an intimate level with the other one has to state or make known and accept the impermanence of life; showing not only happiness but also revealing one’s deep self in front of the other, creating a shared reality.
+Often the pretender doesn’t even know he is pretending.
+Meeting on an intimate level with the other one has to state and accept the impermanence of life.
+It means showing not only happiness but also revealing one’s deep self in front of the other.
+It is about creating a shared reality.

 Genuine intimacy requires dialogue, transparency, vulnerability, and reciprocity.
 In dance and life, it is the activity of intimating (making known).